ncruces/smarter-tado-ac/README.md

 So, today, it’s cloudy outside, and the temperature isn’t that high inside: it’s actually 24°C this morning.
 This would be a day you would never, yourself, turn your AC on.
 But because it’s in the schedule, “non-thermostatic” mode will turn on your AC.
 Your AC won’t do much, but it’s annoying that it turns on at all.
 This app prevents this from happening: if the measured temperature is close enough to your desired setting, the AC is preemptively kept off.

-Furter into summer, when it’s actually hot, your AC turns on, and cools the room down.
+Further into summer, when it’s actually hot, your AC turns on, and cools the room down.
 But then the sun sets, and it’s now much cooler outside.
 So the AC eventually overshoots your set temperature: it’s now 23°C inside and it’s not getting any hotter.
 This app will turn off your AC for at least 15min if your set temperature is overshot.

 But let’s say you have a big room, and it’s getting really hot.
 Near the AC unit it’s cool enough, but in the middle of the room where your thermostat is placed it’s still hot (more than 2°C over your set temperature).
 This app will manually boost fan speed to compensate.